asraarwani/DataStructuresAndAlgorithms/README.md

                 19. Swap k-th node from begining with k-th node from end in singly linked list
                 20. Detect a loop in singly linked list
                 21. Detect and remove a loop in singly linked list
+                22. Reverse singly linked list in groups of size K

          1. Doubly linked list